Electric Dry Needling: Benefits, Techniques, and What to Expect for Pain Relief

 What to Expect During Your Electric Dry Needling Treatment

-Your electric dry needling session will be performed by a qualified healthcare professional specially trained in this technique.
-During your treatment:
+Your session will be performed by a qualified healthcare professional specially trained in electric dry needling.
+Here’s what you can expect:

-The practitioner will identify the appropriate treatment areas
+Assessment: The practitioner identifies the appropriate treatment areas.

-You may feel a brief muscle twitch or dull ache (this is a positive response!)
+Sensation: You may feel a brief muscle twitch or dull ache—a positive response!

-Needles typically remain in place for 15-20 minutes
+Duration: Needles typically remain in place for 15-20 minutes.

 Is Electric Dry Needling Right for You?